gvonkoss/gvonkoss.com/src/about/origami.md

 date: 2016-09-01
 location: London, UK
 position: Engineer
-stack: [JavaScript, Sass, Handlebars, NodeJS, CircleCI]
+stack: [JavaScript, Sass, Handlebars, NodeJS, CircleCI, Component Library]
 website: www.origami.ft.com
 tags: ['about', 'cv', 'timeline']
 ---

-Origami is the Financial Times' component library.
-We worked on delivering brand and behavioural consistency across all FT products, both internal and external.

-We supported every customer and developer facing team under the FT brand.
-This involved close work with design, a lot of user research and clear, open communication.
-We maintained template-agnostic components and a number of different services to power customer products in a visual and performant way.
-In addition to that, it was legislatively important that our components were all compliant with
-<a href="https://www.w3.org/WAI/standards-guidelines/wcag/" target="_blank" rel="noopener noreferrer">WCAG</a>, so
-there was a strong focus on correct semantical and accessible implementation.

-Some of the primary focus points were improving our documentation, simplifiying our components for our users, allowing product-specific customisation, and managing our workflow with custom webhooks and improved internal tooling.
+For over two years I wore a number of hats alongside three other colleagues, carefully maintaining, updating and improving Origami, the Financial Times' component library.
+I worked very closely with design, did a lot of user research and developed clear communication guidelnes to support the 300+ network of developers and designers that worked under the Financial Times' brand, both in-house and third party.

+The team's main collective and continuous goals were: maintaining the FT's accessibility certification through the components in the library, ensuring clear and updated documentation, and providing high level customisation for the multiple brands that have come to rely on the Origami components.